cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/vm.rst

 -------
 - Standard Value Filter (see :ref:`filters`)
 - Arm Filters (see :ref:`azure_genericarmfilter`)
+    - Metric Filter - Filter on metrics from Azure Monitor
+        - `Virtual Machine Supported Metrics <https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftcomputevirtualmachines/>`_
+    - Tag Filter - Filter on tag presence and/or values
+    - Marked-For-Op Filter - Filter on tag that indicates a scheduled operation for a resource
 - ``instance-view``
   Filter based on VM attributes in instance view, such as power state.